What is an Aerospace Engineering or Operations Technician?

 - Dassault Systemes CATIA

-What work experience do I need to become an Aerospace Engineering or Operations Technician?
+What education or degrees do I need to become an Aerospace Engineering or Operations Technician?

 More about our data sources and methodologies.